carlzoulingxiang/carlzoulingxiang/README.md

 [BADM Hackathon](https://beediehackathon.bus.sfu.ca/files/2020HackathonCase20201114.pdf) was a case competition in the Beedie school of business at SFU.
 It was an intense competition where we faced off against over 90 contestant students and 30 teams in building a marketing strategy and predictive model for a FinTech Mortgage Lending Company.
 [Here](https://docs.google.com/presentation/d/e/2PACX-1vTAwepeWr0ou0yx4GNQ9_ycLWh3qtcJbBIBxBGEjjvvMRRkALXtzIsGz1fE_y1CCsUQBZrQU99o3TJb/pub?start=false&loop=false&delayms=3000&slide=id.p1) is our for the company.

+## School Works
 ### Twitter API wrapper
-[Twitter API wrapper](https://github.com/tangaot/twitterapiR) was to provide a quick exploratory of the resources provided by twitter
+[Twitter API wrapper](https://github.com/tangaot/twitterapiR) is an API wrapper for Twitter in R. This package provides user friendly functions for the users to query information from Twitter.

+### Wind Turbines Dashboard
+[Wind Turbines Dashboard](https://github.com/ubco-mds-2021-labs/dashboard1-group-c/tree/deployment) is a dashboard which will help to visualize the number of turbines in different provinces of Canada.
+It gave us ideas about the number of wind turbines in Canada province wise and number of wind turbines installed on yearly basis.